 THE CENTRAL JERSEY SHARK ATTACKS OF 1916, INSPIRED PETER BENCHLEY TO WRITE THE NOVEL, "JAWS."

-In 1999, my family visited cousin Alan and Laura in Morganville.
-After dinner, they took the three of us for dessert.
-Along the way, we were given the fifty-cent tour of the greater Freehold area.
-Our first destination was the house off E Street, where Bruce Springsteen grew up.
 ALAN MADE THE POINT THAT THE "BOSS," WAS OKAY.
 HOWEVER, BON JOVI WAS THE BIG CHEESE OF CENTRAL JERSEY.
 BUT HIS HOUSE IN SAYREVILLE WAS OUT OF OUR WAY.

-We proceeded to the tiny town of Oceanport.
-Along Park Road, we found Monmouth Race Track.
 LAURA MENTIONED THAT THEY HAVE SMALLER, LOCAL TALENT CONCERTS AT THE TRACK.
 BUT THE GARDEN STATE ART CENTER, (now called the PNC Arts Center), IN NEARBY HOLMDEL, (Exit-116 of the Garden State Parkway), GETS MAJOR LEAGUE PERFORMERS.

 Laura was right.
 From the moment we walked in, Wegman's was a paradise.
 They featured a long boulevard of freshly prepared meals to eat-in or re-heat at home.
 Arranged in a manner that is pleasing to the eye as well as the nose, any imaginable ethnic food could be found there.
 Also in that row was; a butcher, fish monger, gourmet specialties, typical fast food, sandwiches, coffee, desserts etc, etc, etc. Wegman's also had an ample supply of sample stations.
 Despite a full dinner and a big Jersey Freeze sundae, Andrew went to town on the various freebies.

 When our group splintered into smaller ones, Andrew and I checked-out the cheese aisle.
-At a huge pyramid display, we were having fun trying pronounce the foreign words like; Limburger, Camembert, Gouda, brie, Gorgonzola, Gruyere and Roquefort.
-Around the other side of the cheese mountain, a woman was giving samples of Edam.
+Next to a huge pyramid display, we were having fun trying pronounce the foreign words like; Limburger, Camembert, Gouda, brie, Gorgonzola, Gruyere and Roquefort.
+Around the other side of the triangular cheese mountain, a woman was giving samples of Edam.
 I turned my back on my son for thirty seconds.
 When I came back around, I was shocked that my guy had scaled the terraced display.

 Andrew was never prone to overt curiosity and due to a combination of his lack of agility and an aversion to heights, I couldn't believe that he had climbed to my eye-level.
 Even worse, my especially bright boy was licking the giant cheese wheel at the top of the presentation.